giovp/latent_factors_autoimmune/src/preprocessing/README.md

 ## QC and preprocessing

-Scripts used to perform QC and preprocessing on the 2 datasets
+Scripts used to perform QC, preprocessing and clustering on the 2 datasets